|

 because so many components in these excelent sounding beasties are unique, a fault in just

-This is all a bit acedemic really,.. since the accident in 2000 my knees have got considerably worse.
+This is all a bit acedemic really,.. since the accident in 2000 my knees have (despite the

 utopic view of England as a holiday park for the mindless rich, I can't continue to do the job

 of fixing heavy kit any more.
-My body simply will not cope with the stuff.
+My body simply can't cope with the stuff.

 So,... quite simply, if you wanted an organ fixed,.. you will